Battle of Novšiće: Prizren League and other Pro-Ottoman forces

 In the Autumn of 1879 notables of Plav and Gusinje established the Committee of National Salvation.
 The first order of the Committee was to send Jakup Ferri to visit neighboring Albanian tribes to offer them an alliance.
 It was also decided that Ferri will carry all income of Plav vaqif to pay to Albanian chieftains to accept this alliance.
 Against the orders of Ali Bey prepared 12-15 kilometers long and 2 meters wide trenches.

 The pro-Ottoman forces of 2,100 were gathered in Gusinje and put under command of the Ottoman kaymakam of Gusinje, Ali Bey of Gusinje (later known as Ali Pasha of Gusinje).
-Notable commanders of the pro-Ottoman forces include Haxhi Mulla Jaha (Jahja efendi Musić), Jakup Ferri, Husein-beg Rexhepagaj.
+Notable commanders of the pro-Ottoman forces include Haxhi Mulla Jaha (Jahja efendi Musić), Jakup Ferri, Husein Bekteshaj, Omer Bashulaj and Husein-beg Rexhepagaj.

 Numerous pro-Ottoman forces were mobilized by the Prizren League.
 The Ottoman military officer Muhtar Pasha arrived to Prizren in November 1879.
 He had 15 battalions of Ottoman soldiers there.
 The Ottomans informed Montenegrins that this forces would be used to provide peaceful takeover of Plav and Gusinje by Montenegro.
 Montenegro complained to Great Powers and accused Ottomans that their actions contradict to their promises because Ottoman forces under Muhtar Pasha were used not for peaceful cession of Plav and Gusinje to Montenegro.
 Instead they were used to organize and support irregulars in their actions against Montenegro.

 There are different estimations about the composition of the Ottoman forces, regarding the eventual presence of the officers and soldiers of regular Ottoman army.
 Overall, Ali Pasha had mobilized some 10,000-20,000 Albanian men.